Yorko/mlcourse.ai/_sources/book/topic04/topic4_linear_models_part2_logit_likelihood_learning.md

 $$\Large \mathcal{L_{\log}} (\textbf X, \textbf{y}, \textbf{w}) = \sum_{i=1}^{\ell} \log (1 + \exp^{-y_i\textbf{w}^\text{T}\textbf{x}_\text{i}}).$$

-This is *logistic* loss function that is summed over all objects in the training set.
+This is the *logistic* loss function that is summed over all objects in the training set.

 Let's look at the new function as a function of margin $L(M) = \log (1 + \exp^{-M})$ and plot it along with *zero-one loss* graph, which simply penalizes the model for error on each object by 1 (negative margin): $L_{1/0}(M) = [M < 0]$.